 About Rebecca Mariscal

-Rebecca Mariscal is the associate editor on Super Lawyers’ staff.
-She serves as editor for multiple Super Lawyers magazines and consumer articles, as well as being a writer, fact-checker and proofreader.
+Rebecca Mariscal is an editor on Super Lawyers’ staff.
+She serves as editor for Southwest, Mountain States, Oklahoma and Indiana magazines, as well as being a writer, fact-checker and proofreader.
 She studied communication and journalism at the University of St. Thomas in Minnesota where she was also a senior reporter for the university’s news site TommieMedia.
 She has previously worked for newspapers in Minnesota and Wisconsin.
 Her work has been featured in the Pioneer Press, Duluth News Tribune, Star-Observer and more.

 Articles written by Rebecca Mariscal